Deception: In journalism

 Journalistic deception ranges from passive activities (i.e. blending into a civil rights march) to active deception (i.e. falsely identifying oneself over the telephone, getting hired as a worker at a mental hospital).
-Paul Bran says that the journalist does not stand apart from the rest of the populace in the use of deception.
+Paul Braun says that the journalist does not stand apart from the rest of the populace in the use of deception.

+In interrogations

 In law

 For legal purposes, deceit is a tort that occurs when a person makes a factual misrepresentation, knowing that it is false (or having no belief in its truth and being reckless as to whether it is true) and intending it to be relied on by the recipient, and the recipient acts to his or her detriment in reliance on it.
 Deceit may also be grounds for legal action in contract law (known as misrepresentation, or if deliberate, fraudulent misrepresentation), or a criminal prosecution, on the basis of fraud.

-In government
+In war

-The use of deception by a government is typically frowned upon unless it's in reference to military operations.
-These terms refer to the means by which governments employ deception: